Skip to Content

 It’s worth noting that overfilling the fuel tank can both damage your mower and increase gas usage.
 Overfilling tends to flood the engine with more fuel than it can burn, resulting in inefficient use of gas and potential damage to the lawnmower’s internal components.

-To prevent such damage, always consult the user manual to determine the proper amount of gas your lawnmower should hold.
+To prevent such damage, always consult the user manual to determine how much gas your lawnmower should hold.

 • Useful Resources for Further Information

-For additional resources on reducing gas consumption in lawnmowers, check out the University of Florida’s IFAS Extension’s page on “Lawn care best practices“.
-A wealth of information is available on the site to guide you in taking proper care of your lawnmower to eke out the best fuel efficiency possible.
+For additional resources on reducing lawnmower gas consumption, check out the University of Florida’s IFAS Extension page on “Lawn care best practices.”
+A wealth of information is available on the site to guide you in properly caring for your lawnmower to eke out the best fuel efficiency possible.

-By understanding these key factors and implementing the recommendations provided, you should be able to improve the gas efficiency of your lawnmower significantly.
+By understanding these key factors and implementing the recommendations provided, you should be able to improve your lawnmower’s gas efficiency significantly.

 Understanding Lawn Mower Fuel Consumption